MS Schwabenland (1925): World War II and fate

 In October 1939 Schwabenland entered Luftwaffe service and used Blohm & Voss BV 138 seaplanes.
 After the fall of France it was stationed off the coast of Occupied France, based from the ports of Le Havre and Boulogne.

 In August 1942 it was transferred to Tromsø, Norway.

 The ship was damaged and forced to beach by the British submarine in 1944 which was attacking a convoy off Flekkefjord, Norway.
 Schwabenland was then run aground at Sildeneset in Abelnes Harbour, and later refloated.
-When the war ended, the ship was taken by the British, and on 31 December 1946 it was loaded with poison gas ammunition, and scuttled in the Skagerrak.
+When the war ended, the ship was taken by the British, and on 31 December 1946 it was loaded with poison gas ammunition, and scuttled in the Skagerrak as part of Operation Davy Jones' Locker.